 CLCC's annual Conservation Agenda also includes priorities at the federal level, including support for the Enhanced Conservation Easement Incentive and appropriations for critical conservation programs.
 CLCC provides frequent updates, action alerts and details on legislation affecting land trust policy and other issues impacting conservation and, in partnership with the Land Trust Alliance and other national conservation organizations, participates in outreach opportunities with Connecticut's Congressional delegation.

-CLCC's goal is to provide land trusts and other local conservation organizations with the information, tools and inspiration to become a highly effective voice for policies that support private conservation.
+CLCC's goal is to provide land trusts and other conservation organizations with the information, tools and inspiration to become a highly effective voice for policies that support private conservation.
 Local conservation organizations can have a significant impact on improving municipal, state and federal laws to encourage and enforce good land conservation policy.
 Your letters, emails, calls and visits do make a difference - often turning the tide on proposed legislation.

 Get to know your Legislators